Extravehicular activity

 Cosmonaut Sergey Volkov works outside the International Space Station on August 3, 2011.

 Stephen Robinson riding the Canadarm2 while conducting the first in-flight repair of the Space Shuttle during STS-114 on August 3, 2005.
 The landmass in the backdrop is the Bari region of Somalia.

-Extravehicular activity (EVA) is any activity done by an astronaut in outer space outside a spacecraft.
-In the absence of a breathable Earthlike atmosphere, the astronaut is completely reliant on a space suit for environmental support.
-EVA includes spacewalks and lunar or planetary surface exploration (commonly known from 1969 to 1972 as moonwalks).
-In a stand-up EVA (SEVA), an astronaut stands through an open hatch but does not fully leave the spacecraft.
-EVAs have been conducted by the Soviet Union/Russia, the United States, and China; astronauts from Canada, Japan, the United Arab Emirates, and the European Space Agency have also participated in EVAs conducted by those nations.
+Extravehicular activity (EVA) is any activity performed by an astronaut in outer space outside of a spacecraft.
+This includes spacewalks, lunar or planetary surface exploration (commonly known as moonwalks), and stand-up EVAs (SEVAs) where astronauts stand through an open hatch without fully leaving the spacecraft.
+EVAs have been conducted by the Soviet Union/Russia, the United States, and China, with astronauts from Canada, Japan, the United Arab Emirates, and the European Space Agency also participating in EVAs conducted by those nations.
+Since there is no atmosphere in space, the astronaut is completely dependent on the space suit for environmental support.

-On March 18, 1965, Alexei Leonov became the first human to perform a spacewalk, exiting the Voskhod 2 capsule for 12 minutes and 9 seconds.
-On July 20, 1969, Neil Armstrong became the first human to perform a moonwalk, outside his lunar lander on Apollo 11 for 2 hours and 31 minutes.
-In 1984, Svetlana Savitskaya became the first woman to perform a spacewalk, conducting EVA outside the Salyut 7 space station for 3 hours and 35 minutes.
-On the last three Moon missions, astronauts also performed deep-space EVAs on the return to Earth, to retrieve film canisters from the outside of the spacecraft.
-American Astronauts Pete Conrad, Joseph Kerwin, and Paul Weitz also used EVA in 1973 to repair launch damage to Skylab, the United States' first space station.
+On March 18, 1965, Alexei Leonov conducted the first spacewalk, lasting 12 minutes and 9 seconds during the Voskhod 2 mission.
+Neil Armstrong performed the first moonwalk on July 20, 1969, during the Apollo 11 mission, lasting 2 hours and 31 minutes.
+Svetlana Savitskaya became the first woman to conduct a spacewalk in 1984, spending 3 hours and 35 minutes outside the Salyut 7 space station.
+Astronauts on the last three crewed lunar landing missions, Apollo 15, 16, and 17, also performed deep space EVAs to retrieve film canisters.
+In 1973, American astronauts Pete Conrad, Joseph Kerwin, and Paul Weitz conducted an EVA to repair launch damage to Skylab, the United States' first space station.

-EVAs may be either tethered (the astronaut is connected to the spacecraft; oxygen and electrical power can be supplied through an umbilical cable; no propulsion is needed to return to the spacecraft), or untethered.
-Untethered spacewalks were only performed on three missions in 1984 using the Manned Maneuvering Unit (MMU), and on a flight test in 1994 of the Simplified Aid For EVA Rescue (SAFER), a safety device worn on tethered U.S. EVAs.
+EVAs can be tethered, where the astronaut is connected to the spacecraft with an umbilical cable for oxygen and power, or untethered.
+Untethered spacewalks were conducted on three missions in 1984 using the Manned Maneuvering Unit (MMU) and in a 1994 flight test of the Simplified Aid For EVA Rescue (SAFER) safety device worn on tethered U.S. EVAs.